 Less waste, more value

-Like fast fashion, “fast furniture” is cheap, easy to get, and thrown away quickly.
-But the environmental costs are staggering.
-Each year, EU citizens toss out over 10 million tons of furniture, but only 10 percent of it gets recycled.
-Eco-design works against this trend by making durable, ethical, and sustainable products that serve both people and the planet.
-For this, it embraces the ‘three Rs’ of circular economy – reuse, repair, and recycle – throughout a product’s life.
+Like fast fashion, “fast furniture” is cheap, easy to obtain, and quickly discarded.
+Each year, EU citizens toss out over 10 million tons of furniture, but only 10% of it gets recycled.
+Eco-design counters this trend by creating durable, ethical, and sustainable products that serve both people and the planet.
+It embraces the “three Rs” of circular economy – reuse, repair, and recycle – throughout a product’s life.
 The goal is to use things longer, reduce waste, and encourage people to become mindful consumers.

-Eco-design benefits small businesses in many ways.
+Eco-design offers several benefits for small businesses.
 First, it helps them reduce their environmental impact by making more robust products with fewer resources.
-Second, companies adopting eco-design save money and make more profit in the long run.
-For example, using energy-saving lights, climate control systems, and long-lasting materials slash utility and replacement costs.
-Businesses can get funding for green projects though programmes like Horizon Europe and LIFE.
-Enterprises using recycled materials can also qualify for subsidies like VAT exemptions under the EU Green Deal’s Circular Economy Action Plan.
+Second, companies save money and boost profits over time.
+For example, using energy-saving lighting, climate control systems, and long-lasting materials can significantly cut utility and replacement costs.
+Plus, businesses can get funding for green initiatives though programmes like Horizon Europe and LIFE.
+Enterprises that use recycled materials may also qualify for subsidies like VAT exemptions under the EU Green Deal’s Circular Economy Action Plan.

-Third, a growing number of consumers care about sustainability when making buying decisions.
-Businesses that sell products aligned with these values are more likely to appeal to eco-conscious buyers.
-Take the example of Xeraliving.
-This small business in Finland managed to stand out in the crowded home décor market by selling premium items made from responsibly sourced linen and organic cotton.
+Third, a growing number of consumers prioritise sustainability when making buying decisions.
+Businesses that sell products aligned with these values are more likely to attract eco-conscious buyers.
+Take Xeraliving, for example.
+This small Finnish business stood out in the crowded home décor market by selling premium items made from responsibly sourced linen and organic cotton.

-Finally, eco-design strives to bring the world closer to a circular economy, where things are reused again and again.
-To get there, small companies need to think creatively, innovate more, and use resources wisely.
-Private investors are increasingly drawn to this mindset, viewing sustainable projects as profitable, resilient, and good for the environment.
-Pepper Valley, for example, obtained investment for their e-textile innovations, like their patented knitwear with AI-powered sensors that tracks health in real time.
+Finally, eco-design plays a crucial role in driving the shift towards a circular economy, where products are reused and repurposed.
+To get there, small companies need to think creatively, innovate more, and use resources efficiently.
+Investors are increasingly drawn to this mindset, seeing sustainable projects as profitable, resilient, and environmentally responsible.
+Pepper Valley, for example, secured investment for their e-textile innovations, including their patented knitwear with AI-powered sensors that tracks health in real time.

 Turning food waste into sleek décor

 In Milan, three architects – Ivan Calimani, Martina Lamperti, and Yack di Maio – had a bold idea: transform food waste into fully biodegradable and compostable homeware.
 The trio noticed that while paper, glass, and plastic are recycled, food waste piles up in landfills, chokes rivers, or is incinerated.
 Food waste generates 8-10% of global greenhouse gases, with the food and beverage industry being a big part of the problem.
-Since 2018, Krill Design repurposes waste in these companies into sustainable, ‘circular’ design products.
+Since 2018, Krill Design has been repurposing food waste into sustainable, circular design products.

-The Italian start-up turns unexpected materials – fruit peel, orange seeds, and coffee ground – into chic design items ready to add a pop of colour to your living room.
-Their portfolio showcases stools, vases, fruit bowls, clocks, and their iconic desk lamp – Ohmie – made from blond Sicilian oranges.
+The Italian start-up takes unexpected materials (like fruit peels, orange seeds, and coffee grounds) and turns them into chic design items ready to add a pop of colour to your living room.
+Their collection includes stools, vases, fruit bowls, clocks, and the iconic Ohmie desk lamp made from blond Sicilian oranges.

-In addition to retail sales, the start-up creates products for large corporations.
+Krill Design not only sells retail items but also collaborates with major corporations.
 For example, they transformed Sanpellegrino’s orange peels into elegant table lamps, trays, and ice buckets.
-They’ve made tampers and cup warmers from coffee scraps for Gruppo Cimbali and designed accessories for 4,000 Autogrill stores worldwide.
-Other big names on their client roster include Lavazza, Illy, Lurpak, and Four Seasons.
+They’ve also used coffee scraps to create tampers and cup warmers for Gruppo Cimbali, and have designed accessories for 4,000 Autogrill stores worldwide.
+Other big-name clients include Lavazza, Illy, Lurpak, and Four Seasons.

 To produce each item, the team follows a four-step process.
-They first gather, dry, and grind food waste into a fine powder.
-Then, they mix the powder with their patented biomaterial, called Rekrill.
-Next, they shape the mixture into a filament and wind it onto a spool.
-Finally, the filament is fed into a 3D printer to make objects that look, smell, and feel like fruit (or coffee!).
+First, they gather, dry, and grind the food waste into a fine powder.
+Then, they mix the powder with their patented biomaterial, Rekrill.
+Next, the mixture is shaped into a filament and wound onto a spool.
+Finally, the filament is fed into a 3D printer to create objects that not only look, but also smell and feel like fruit or coffee.

-Krill Design’s creativity has earned them several industry accolades, like the Gaetano Marzotto special award for innovation in 2020 and the Confindustria award for best performing company in the circular economy in 2022.
-Their products have been featured in Vogue, Wired, and The Guardian, among others.
+The company’s creativity and innovative approach have earned them numerous accolades, such as the Gaetano Marzotto Special Award for Innovation in 2020 and the Confindustria Award for Best Performing Company in the Circular Economy in 2022.
+Their products have been featured in major publications like Vogue, Wired, and The Guardian.

 5 lessons entrepreneurs can learn from Krill Design